minima-global/minidocs/docs/runanode/testnetstatus.md

 - Manual node runners (on Desktop)
 - Android users (from 1st Feb 2023)

-The Mainnet Android app (v1.0.16) is currently being rolled out in stages over the next 2 weeks.
 If you have installed Minima from the Google Play store, you can set your app to update automatically from the Play Store settings, otherwise check the Play store to Update manually.

 Mainnet is a hard fork and not compatible with Testnet, you will no longer see any wallet balances that you saw during Testnet, your wallet balance will be 0.